bmndc/nokia-leo/README.md

 - Photos larger than 6000-by-4000 in size cannot be opened in the Gallery app due to restrictions in place preventing memory constraints.
 As a workaround, you can download [FabianOvrWrt's Explorer] and [mochaSoft Aps' Photo Zoom] from KaiStore to view them instead.
 - Built-in File Manager app doesn't show folders in the internal storage other than pre-configured ones (audio, music, photos, books, videos, DCIM, downloads, others).
 This is [hardcoded within its code] as a measure to hide system files (such as DIC files for storing added T9 words), but can be easily misused. *To browse the entire internal storage, use third-party file managers from KaiStore, or turn on Settings → Storage → USB Storage and connect to a computer.*
 - Built-in email, calendar and contact syncing with Google account may completely fail at times.
 You should use IMAP and import contacts instead.
 	- In December 2021, in order to [replace the expired Let's Encrypt root certificate DST Root CA X3 with the newer ISRG Root X1], KaiOS Technologies issued a Service Update via KaiStore to all active KaiOS devices.
 This caused the Contacts app on some phones, notably HMD/Nokia KaiOS phones and Alcatel MyFlip 2, to [freeze on open].
 In some cases, apps such as E-Mail, Calendar and Settings freezed as well, and Google accounts configured in the Settings app couldn't be removed.
 As a fix, people were advised to factory reset their affected devices.
+See [openGiraffe's guide to properly update the certificates]
 	- *If you miss T9 fuzzy search in Contacts app, there's a port called [FastContact] by Luxferre that you can sideload to use as an alternative.*
 	- E-Mail app lacks many crucial enterprise features, such as OAuth2 secure sign-in.
 	- Speaking of built-in Calendar app, if you manage to sync your Google account with the phone, only the calendar *with your email address as its name* will sync.